geotrev/undernet/getmonolith.io.wiki/Accordions.md

 * `[data-accordion-button]`: Identifier pointing a button to its corresponding content block.
 * `[data-accordion-content]`: Identifier detecting if a content block is currently visible or not.
 Set to `"visible"` if it's expanded by default, and `"hidden"` otherwise.
 * `[data-accordion-toggle-multiple]` (optional): Add to your `[data-accordion]` element to enable multiple accordion content blocks to be expanded at once, otherwise only one can be visible at a time (you can still have multiple open by default, but unless this attribute is present, they will all close except the one you selected, once you've clicked one).

+#### Accessibility
+All main aria- attributes are added automatically for you based on the structure above, with the exception of `[aria-controls]` and `[aria-labelledby]`:

+* `[aria-controls]`: Each accordion button must have this attribute pointing to its corresponding `[data-accordion-content]` element's `id` attribute.
+This tells assistive technologies these two elements are related and should be treated as a show/hide widget.
+* `[aria-labelledby]`: Each heading element inside the accordion should have an `id` with a value matching the `[data-accordion-content]` element's `[aria-labelleby]` attribute.
+This helps assistive technologies identify the title/label of the content.

 ### Accordion Example